mmore500/waves/index.md

 A $5,000 stipend will be provided to participants.
 (TODO when and how).

-Individuals who were enrolled as an undergaduate and graduate student during the fall of 2019 or the spring of 2020 are eligible to participate.
+Individuals who were enrolled as an undergaduate or graduate student during the fall of 2019 or the spring of 2020 are eligible to participate.

 We are seeking participants with prior practical experience in computer science: writing and running software of some sort.
 Prior experience with C++ is especially valuable, but not strictly required.